'ad it with Amsterdam? OutUK's Adrian Gillan reaches Nether-parts other guides don't reach in Holland's nearby historic and cultural gem of Utrecht.

 THE SILVER SCREEN

 The Queer Film Festival Utrecht (QFFU) has been the LGBTQI+ film festival in Utrecht since 2019.
 The festival has a unique programming in the field of LGBTQI+ films in combination with an entertaining and in-depth side program.
 Diversity, inclusiveness and accessibility are central.
 With their films and side programming, they tell stories from different corners of the gay community.
 Not only in cinemas, but also on the street, in cafes and community centers, through the city center and in various neighbourhoods.
-They try and turn Utrecht into one big cinema.
+They try and turn Utrecht into one big cinema during August and September.

 GETTING THERE